Animated Pictures: Reorganization as Cartoon Films, Ltd.

 Around December 1937, Iwerks struck a deal with UK-owned British Independent Exhibitors Association, a merger between distributors British Independent Exhibitors Co, Ltd. and Sound City, to produce a series of color cartoons.
 These cartoons featured a character of British cartoonist Lawson Wood's, a monkey named Gran'pop.
 To accommodate work on these cartoons, Iwerks' Animated Pictures was reorganized into a new venture under the same studio address, named Cartoon Films, Ltd., with producer Lawson Harris serving as president of the new establishment.
 In a deal with another representative of Iwerks' studio, David Biedermann, Educational Pictures signed distribution rights for the series to replace their contract with Paul Terry's Terrytoons.
 A deal for 24 Gran'pop cartoons was initially projected for the series, reportedly moved up to 50 cartoons a couple days later, and distribution deals with Grand National were discussed, but only three cartoons were completed in 1938 under Iwerks' supervision.
+All three shorts would eventually be released by Monogram Pictures in the 1940-1941 season.
 In the interim, the studio produced advertising shorts for businesses like Shell Oil Company, W. K. Kellogg Co., Lever Brothers, and Kraft Cheese, which were released around 1940 and sometimes promoted as "Minitoons".

 As early as July 1939, Cartoon Films made a deal with a color film company, Dunningcolor, to introduce their newest three-strip color process of the same name in a series of animated shorts to be released by Columbia Pictures.
 However, on September 9, 1940, Ub Iwerks resigned from his studio to rejoin Walt Disney Productions as a technical developer, so the studio was turned over to Lawson Harris and animator Paul Fennell, including production of the Dunningcolor shorts.
 Two historical cartoons came out of the Dunningcolor contract, titled How War Came and Broken Treaties, which were completed and released in 1941.
 They were both narrated by Raymond Gram Swing, and the former of them was nominated an Academy Award for Best Cartoon Subject.

 The same year, Cartoon Films completed Ub Iwerks' initial contract with Columbia's Screen Gems, with a final cartoon titled The Carpenters.
 In 1942, the studio opened up facilities in Chicago, IL and New York, NY.
 The studio moved to animating for war propaganda films for a time, as they contributed animation to a 1943 short for the United States Department of Agriculture, titled Six Legged Saboteurs.
-Not much is known about what happened to Cartoon Films, Ltd. after then, but in 1944, the studio's Beverly Hills address was occupied by animation studio Hugh Harman Productions.
+Information on Cartoon Films, Ltd. after this point is not conclusive, but in 1944, the studio's Beverly Hills address was occupied by animation studio Hugh Harman Productions.